The best tools for digital lettering

 Adobe Fresco

 This app is made for the iPad and is included in Adobe Creative Cloud.
 Fresco has some cool unique features like live brushes (think painting but digital where you can go back to blend stuff with texture), vector brushes, unlimited layers (!!)...
-The best part is you can try it out for FREE before deciding if you want to purchase the premium version.
+The best part is it’s free!
 If you already use Photoshop, the cloud syncing works great between Fresco and Photoshop.

 Adobe Creative Cloud